Federated Automatic Differentiation: Federated Automatic Differentiation

 We concretize an example from~\cref{example:basic_fed_comp} and walk through differentiation in the three modes discussed above in order to highlight the systems and communication considerations at play when choosing a \fad mode.

 Suppose that the function $f_1$ of~\cref{example:basic_fed_comp} (which runs on the server before the model broadcast) performs a \emph{distillation} of the incoming server-side model $x$.
 That is, suppose $x$ represents a vector of dimensionality \largemodel~and $f_1(x)$ computes a vector $u$ of dimensionality \smallmodel, where $\smallmodel \ll \largemodel$.
-The remainder of our computation simply broadcasts and evaluates the distilled model $u$ across the clients before computing an average of the losses on the server, which we denote by $y$.
-This computation broadcasts \smallmodel~ floats and aggregates a single float (perhaps two, one for numerator and denominator) from each client.
+The function $f_2$ computes the loss of a client on the distilled model, and the function $f_3$ is simply the identity function.
+Thus, the remainder of our computation simply broadcasts and evaluates the distilled model $u$ across the clients before computing an average of the losses on the server, which we denote by $y$.
+This computation broadcasts $\smallmodel$ floats and aggregates a single float from each client.

 Now, suppose we wish to differentiate $y$ with respect to $x$.
-Since $x$ may be understood to represent a model which we are distilling, or perhaps a part of $x$ defines a set of parameters defining the distillation function $f_1$, such a derivative could be used to train a `distillation-friendly' model \emph{or} a learned distillation function itself.
-We will consider the values communicated and the computation requirements of our three modes in turn.

-In \textbf{forward mode}, we compute and communicate $\frac{du}{dx}$, which in our case (assuming matrices act on the left) is a matrix $\textbf{A}$ of shape $\smallmodel \times \largemodel$.
+In \textbf{forward-mode}, we compute and communicate $\frac{du}{dx}$, which in our case (assuming matrices act on the left) is a matrix $\textbf{A}$ of shape $\smallmodel \times \largemodel$.
 We broadcast this (potentially quite large) matrix to the clients, which locally compute the derivative of their local losses with respect to their incoming models, which may be represented as matrices $\textbf{B}$ of shape $1 \times \smallmodel$.
 Clients must then perform the multiplication $\textbf{B}\textbf{A}$, resulting in each client owning a matrix of shape $1 \times \largemodel$, which will then be averaged.
-Note that the floats broadcasted and aggregated in forward mode are both inflated by a multiplicative factor of $\largemodel$, the dimensionality of the value with respect to which we differentiate.
+Note that the floats broadcasted and aggregated in forward-mode are both inflated by a multiplicative factor of $\largemodel$, the dimensionality of the value with respect to which we differentiate.

-In \textbf{reverse mode}, at the end of the `forward pass' of the computation, the server broadcasts a \emph{scalar} value to each client.
+In \textbf{reverse-mode}, at the end of the `forward pass' of the computation, the server broadcasts a \emph{scalar} value to each client.
 Clients then compute $\frac{dy}{du}$, of shape $1 \times \smallmodel$.
 This value is then summed by the server and leveraged to compute $\frac{dy}{dx}$, a matrix of shape $1 \times \largemodel$, via local reverse-accumulation mode---in particular, without ever materializing the matrix $\textbf{A}$ above.